esdalmaijer/PyGaze/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>

-I hope PyGACE proves to be helpful to you!
+I hope PyGaze proves to be helpful to you!